 What factors should be considered before reducing staffing levels?

-- more overtime and fewer breaks – leading to both physical and mental fatigue;
+- more overtime and fewer rest breaks, leading to both physical and mental fatigue

 - less time for some to practice and maintain skills at adequate levels – leading to errors, fewer competent staff, less flexibility to deploy staff, and a greater risk of overloading those staff who can maintain their skills.